lakshikaparihar/100daysofMLcode/3_Pandas_Functions_And_Maps/README.md

 bargain_wine
 ```

-idxmax returns the index of the maximum value of the column
+`idxmax` returns the index of the maximum value of the column <br>

+Check out the [notebook](https://github.com/lakshikaparihar/100daysofMLcode/blob/84d2ab156c023d814d54dca2c36e50c10c1609bd/3_Pandas_Functions_And_Maps/Exercise/Exercise.ipynb) for the example